gonzabessone/qa-portfolio-gonzalo-bessone/projects/bug-reports/bug-en.md

 | **Tester:** Gonzalo Bessone |

 ### Description
-While testing the sign-up flow I noticed you can create an account without any confirmation and just by entering **any character** in the fields (for example, typing `a`).
+On this web you can create an account without any confirmation and just by entering **any character** in the fields (for example, typing `a`).
 The problem is that trivial or random inputs are accepted and an account is created without proper validation or confirmation.

 ### Steps to reproduce
 1. Open: `https://www.demoblaze.com/cart.html`
 2. Click the **Sign up** button.
-3. In the required fields enter **any character** (for example `a` as the name, `a@a.a` or even `a` as the email, and `1` as the password).
+3. In the required fields enter **any character** (for example !"#sf and any password).
 4. Submit the form.

 ### Expected result